If cigarette commercials are banned and alcohol ones restricted, why is the gambling industry able to target children?

 There have been similar moves in the House of Commons, where Jake Berry, MP for Rossendale, introduced a bill attempting to ban betting adverts before 9pm.
 This, he warns, is the first generation growing up with gambling seen as a socially acceptable form of entertainment enjoyed at home rather than behind darkened windows at the bookies.
 “Constant adverts for gambling condition young people into believing gambling is a fun, glamorous activity,” he says.

-Of course, there are many responsible gamblers, who have the money and self-discipline to win against the odds.
-But we shouldn’t be encouraging children to think gambling is an integral part of sport.
+Of course, there are many responsible gamblers who search for sports betting tennessee, or elsewhere and have the money and self-discipline to win against the odds.
+But we shouldn’t be encouraging children to think gambling is an integral part of the sport.
 It’s the taking part, or the cheering on, that matters.

 Before she resigned, Maria Miller, the previous culture secretary, announced a review but despite clamping down on fixed-odds betting terminals the government has still done nothing on gambling ads.
 David Cameron should step in.
 Gambling is not just a harmless leisure activity, it can be an addiction as dangerous as smoking, drinking or drugs.
 The poorest in society are the most vulnerable, especially in a recession with soaring levels of debt.
 This is a moral, as much as an economic issue.
 It’s time to cash out on the betting ad bonanza.